DekodeInteraktiv/anonymize-mysqldump/README.md

 #### Compare rules
 Constraints allow the user to define rules for how to treat the comparison value.
 The following rules are supported:

-**PS: Remember that comparison rules are first come first serve, so as soon as a rule that would negate the anonymization of a field is found, it will short-circuit any further rules.**
+**PS: Remember that comparison rules are first come first serve, so as soon as a rule that would negate the anonymization of a field is found, it will short-circuit any further rules.
+You should also try to avoid comapring against other fields, remember that a field you may wish to compare against may already have been modified and no longer give the expected value!**

 - `like`: The default behavior.
 The SQL value must be equal to the constraint `value` field.
 - `not like`: The SQL value must not be equal to the constraint `value` field.